-[‡] M Anyadike-Danes, K Bonner and M Hart, Job Creation and Destruction in the UK: 1998-2010, Department for Business Innovation and Skills, October 2011
+[†] M Anyadike-Danes, K Bonner and M Hart, Job Creation and Destruction in the UK: 1998-2010, Department for Business Innovation and Skills, October 2011

-III.
-The bourgeoisie
+3. The bourgeoisie

-1. Who are the bourgeoisie?
+Who are the bourgeoisie?

-While the bourgeoisie tends to be estimated at approximately one percent of the population, those who can be really said to be the ruling class amount to only 0.1 percent.
+While the bourgeoisie tends to be estimated at approximately 1 percent of the population, those who can be really said to be the ruling class amount to only 0.1 percent.

-Other members of the class may well be raking in large amounts of money - either from direct exploitation of the working class, or from rents and/or interest extracted from the direct exploiters - but not be high up enough in the wealth league to count when it comes to directing matters of state.
+Other members of the class may well be raking in large amounts of money - either from direct exploitation of the working class, or from rents and/or interest extracted from the direct exploiters - but not be large enough to count when it comes to directing matters of state.

-It goes without saying that the owners of the 0.2 percent of enterprises of over two hundred and fifty employees that employ forty-one percent of the working population have a great deal more clout than the owners of the 4.6 percent of enterprises with 10-249 employees that employ twenty-eight percent.
-There is quite a difference between being a billionaire and a mere multimillionaire.
+It goes without saying that the owners of the 0.2 percent of enterprises of over 250 employees that employ 41 percent of the working population have a great deal more clout than the owners of the 4.6 percent of enterprises with 10-249 employees that employ 28 percent.
+There is quite a difference in being a billionaire as compared to a mere multi-millionaire.

-As John Scott has explained:
+As Scott has explained:

-To talk simply of the top one percent . . . is misleading.
-The top one percent of the population may be those who are 'privileged' - the especially affluent - but this is a much wider group than the capitalist class.
-The top one percent includes not only the capitalist business class, but also many members of the professions and management who are more appropriately seen as members of the service class.
-The capitalist class is a considerably smaller group than the top one percent . . .
-The core of the capitalist business class comprises about 0.1 percent of the adult population, about 43,500 people, and it has been estimated that these people held seven percent of total wealth in 1966.
+To talk simply of the top 1 percent . . . is misleading.
+The top 1 percent of the population may be those who are 'privileged' - the especially affluent - but this is a much wider group than the capitalist class.
+The top 1 percent includes not only the capitalist business class, but also many members of the professions and management who are more appropriately seen as members of the service class.
+The capitalist class is a considerably smaller group than the top 1 percent . . .
+The core of the capitalist business class comprises about 0.1 percent of the adult population, about 43,500 people, and it has been estimated that these people held 7 percent of total wealth in 1966.

 Since then they have come on by leaps and pounds.
-Robert Peston tells us that between 1979-90 the real income of the poorest twenty percent (quintile) of the population rose by just half a percent a year, whereas that of the top quintile rose twenty percent a year during the same period.
-In 2007, David Goodhart and Harvey Cole estimated the average annual income of those in the top quintile at £1.1 million each.[†]
+Robert Peston tells us that between 1979-90 the real income of the poorest 20 percent (quintile) of the population rose 0.5 percent a year, whereas that of the top quintile rose 20 percent a year during that period.
+In 2007, David Goodhart and Harvey Cole estimated the average annual income of those in the top quintile at £1.1 million each. †

-In 2014, the thousand richest people in Britain alone had wealth estimated at £360 billion, which was, incidentally, three times what they possessed when the Labour party last took office in 1997.
+The 1,000 richest people in Britain alone have wealth estimated at £360bn, which is, incidentally, three times what they possessed when the Labour party last took office in 1997.

-It has been estimated that in 1990 there were two hundred families with more than £50 million each.
-Their aggregate wealth amounts to just under ten percent of the total GDP.
+It has been estimated that in 1990 there were 200 families with more than £50m each.
+Their aggregate wealth amounts to just under 10 percent of the total GDP.

-. . . despite the prominence of entrepreneurial capital, the top two hundred is dominated by the old, inherited wealth.
-One hundred and four of the top two hundred wealthy families owe the bulk of their present wealth to inheritance.
+. . . despite the prominence of entrepreneurial capital, the top 200 is dominated by the old, inherited wealth.
+One hundred and four of the top 200 wealthy families owe the bulk of their present wealth to inheritance.

 We disagree with Scott's terminology here.
-While we accept that only 0.1 percent constitute the ruling elite, we do consider that anybody who is in a position to accumulate large amounts of surplus
+While we accept that